 Make a commitment to continue your CEBS studies until you earn the designation

 We know it is not easy to complete a rigorous program like CEBS.
-So challenge yourself to take an exam each testing window or at least twice a year.
+So challenge yourself to take an exam each quarter or at least twice a year.

 By pursuing the CEBS designation, you're making a decision that will have a positive impact on your career.
 The sacrifices you make now will pay you back many times over in the future!